 This tutorial will help Ubuntu (Linux) users with the simple steps for format a USB flash drive using the command line.

-Insert USB drive into your system and identify your USB drive correctly.
-This is only step where you need to take care, because your may format wrong disk if not correctly identify your disk.
+Insert a USB drive into your system and identify your USB drive correctly.
+This is the step you need to take care, because you may format the wrong disk if not correctly identify your disk.

-When we attach any USB drive in Ubuntu system, it automatically mounted and we can not format ant disk on Linux systems which is already mounted.
-So first un-mount this USB drive using following command.
+Whenever we attach a USB drive in Ubuntu, it is automatically mounted to the system.
+We can not format any disk on Linux systems that are already mounted.
+So first un-mount /dev/sdc1 USB drive on your system.

-Now use one of following command as per file system you want.
-To format a USB drive mostly users prefer vfat and ntfs file systems because they can be easily use on Windows operating system.
+Now, Use one of the following commands as per the file system you want.
+To format a USB drive, most of the users prefer VFAT and NTFS file systems because they can be easily used on the Windows operating system.

-Similarly you can format USB Flash drive with any required file system.
+Similarly, you can format a USB Flash drive with any required file system.